 How did you get your start and what inspired you to launch In The Golf Zone?

-In The Golf Zone was originally an idea for a blog that I had when I was a junior golfer.
+In The Golf Zone was originally an idea for a Jr Golf Tips that I had when I was a junior golfer.
 It sat on the shelf for a while, but it was finally time to bring the idea to fruition this past year.
 After being around the game for years, consuming every bit of knowledge possible (from podcasts to books and articles), I realized many parts were left out of the discussion.
 The biggest part that was often omitted was the mental game and how much our thought process affects our performance.
 Therefore, I wanted to create a platform to share this with everyone.

 What is “Mental Golf Type Performance Coaching” and how is it unique or different from other coaching systems?